NOTE: Analysis is mixed in with the relation of

 A real indication of a certain place, a certain time by which to enter an alternate dimension.
 Where poor Bill lost his girl and she's not coming back.
 And Jerry has no clue where he is and his foot isn't even his own any longer.

 Mr. C obviously has something to do with all this.
 We know the person imitating Jeffries had stated Mr. C had met with Briggs.
-Also, Mr. C knew Phyllis, obviously, and killed her and framed Bill.
+Also, Mr. C knew Phyllis, and killed her and framed Bill.
 He shot Phyllis in the same way he had shot Ruth.
-So Mr. C would have been there when Briggs and Ruth were killed.
-But it's been implied Bill even knew Phyllis was having an affair, so might he not have recognized Mr. C if he was there?
+Mr. C would have been there when Briggs and Ruth were killed.
+But it's been implied Bill knew Phyllis was having an affair, so might he not have recognized Mr. C if he was there?

 Why would the ambushed Bill be asked what his wife's name was?
 I think it plays in with the theme of infidelity.
 Windom Earle sought vengeance on Cooper for his affair with Caroline.
-And, like Bill, Cooper had to hold the dead Caroline in his arms, to suffer greatly due it.
+Like Bill, Cooper had to hold the dead Caroline in his arms, to suffer greatly due her death.
 The demanding to know Bill's wife's name is reminding him that Ruth is not his wife, that Phyllis is.
-Unfaithful, he pays for it with Ruth being killed and having to hold her.
+Unfaithful, he pays for it with Ruth being killed and having to hold her dead body.

-Physically, they entered the alternate reality that acts as a dream when Bill wakes up home in his bed and thereafter thinks it's a dream.
+Physically, they entered an alternate reality that acts as a dream, Bill somehow translated back home to his bed.
+He thought it was a dream.
 But it was real after all.